Japanese calendar: Days

-The 30th was also called misoka, just as the 20th is called hatsuka.
+The 30th was also traditionally called misoka, just as the 20th is called hatsuka.
 Nowadays, the terms for the numbers 28–31 plus nichi are much more common.
 However, misoka is much used in contracts, etc., specifying that a payment should be made on or by the last day of the month, whatever the number is.
 New Year's Eve is known as big 30th (大晦日, Ōmisoka), and that term is still in use.

 As mentioned below, there is traditional belief that some days are lucky (kichijitsu) or unlucky.
 For example, there are some who will avoid beginning something on an unlucky day.

-Holidays and Other Notable Days
+Holidays and other notable days

 April 1

 The first day of April has broad significance in Japan.
 It marks the beginning of the government's fiscal year.
 Many corporations follow suit.
 In addition, corporations often form or merge on that date.
 In recent years, municipalities have preferred it for mergers.
 On this date, many new employees begin their jobs, and it is the start of many real-estate leases.
 The school year begins on April 1.